wjg97/Module-4-Quiz/README.md

 # Module-4-Quiz
 Javascript Quiz #
 ## Description
 This applicaton is designed to help you with some basics of JavaScript.
-I had to redo this assignment to meet grading standars.
+I had to redo this assignment to meet grading standards.
 Going back doing the Module 4 homework at the end of the bootcamp made me relize how far I have come.
-I decided to redo the entire app with loops and that made the code so much cleaner and easier to read.
+I decided to redo the entire app with loops, and that made the code so much cleaner and easier to read.
 ## Installation
 N/A